-The Desert Theatre League is pleased to announce that it has awarded a $1,000 scholarships to a talented performer in the Coachella Valley communities.
-We congratulate KAIYA TREASH as our sole 2019 Scholarship winner.
-The scholarship must be used for expenses incurred in the pursuit of arts-related education and proficiency.
-Qualifying expenses include those related to pursuing a degree in theater arts or for lessons in dance, acting, singing, etc. All individuals, regardless of age, desirous of expanding their expertise in the arts are invited to apply.
+The Desert Theatre League is pleased to announce that it is offering up to two $1,000 scholarships to talented and worthy residents of the Coachella Valley or High Desert communities.
+The scholarship must be used for expenses incurred in the pursuit of performing arts-related education and proficiency.
+Qualifying expenses include those related to pursuing a degree in theater arts or for lessons in dance, acting, singing, etc. All individuals, regardless of age, are encouraged to apply.

 Areas of study excluded from the scholarship program include filmmaking and musical instrumentalists.